Explore the idea of selling your house to pay for assisted living. Seniorly can help you understand the pros and cons of this method of payment.

 This is a short-term, unsecured loan that has to be paid back when other funds are available.
 There are interests and fees.

 A bridge loan provides temporary funds to seniors who are selling their homes but need money now for relocating and living expenses.
-The loan is a short-term solution, covering the gap until your home sells, at which time the loan has to be paid in full.
-A bridge loan is unsecured, so no collateral is needed.
-However, the interest rates tend to be higher than on other types of loans.
-Fortunately, the monthly payments are lower because the loan originator knows this is a short-term loan, typically good for 18 months or less.
+The loan is a short-term solution, covering the gap until your parent's home sells, at which time the loan has to be paid in full.
+These loans typically have high-interest rates and usually need collateral, such as the senior or family member's house, real estate or other assets.
+In general, terms on bridge loans make them similar to a line of credit.

 Seniorly’s Senior Living experts created a comprehensive handbook to help people age happily while ensuring they love where they live.
 Enter your email address below to receive your copy and learn more about Healthy Aging and Senior Living.*